sunpy/sunpy/doc/source/reference/map.rst

 or a subclass of `MapBase` which either deals with a specific type of data, e.g. `AIAMap` or `LASCOMap`, or a 2D map `GenericMap`.

-TODO: Document Map creattion here, should this be done through the doc string of Map.__new__??
+TODO: Document Map creation here, should this be done through the doc string of Map.__new__??

-.. method:: Map.__new__
+.. method:: sunpy.map.Map.__new__

-.. autoclass:: Map
+.. autoclass:: sunpy.map.Map

 Map Classes
 ^^^^^^^^^^^